Indoor FTTH Flat Cable

 If the route becomes outdoor, armored loose tube or aerial drop structures may be more appropriate than an indoor flat drop cable.

-What is FTTH Drop Cable Indoor Metallic Armored used for?
+What is an indoor metallic FTTH drop cable used for?

 It is used for indoor FTTH and FTTx routing, including subscriber access lines, direct termination points, horizontal distribution and riser-related indoor paths.